vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/0/PREFATORY_NOTE.md

 ix

 be deemed complete if it does not take the Tantra- loka into account.
 Written on very scientific prin- ciples it offers a most uptodate (of course till his period), extremely comprehensive and truly system- atic account of the tantric material and thereby offers a model for modern research.
 It also constitutes the most important single source of authentic tantric information and material.
 It poses an enormous chal- lenge when it comes to identify the sources cited and decide on their precise whereabouts and the issues involved.
 A detailed and critical study of the Tantra- loka is, therefore, desperately needed for which this Introduction cannot even be a poor substitute.
 However, being guided by Abhinava's own maxim1 that each small step forward brings us nearer the goal, an humble attempt is contemplated in the following pages.
-At the moment, besides Gnoli, there is only one study that addresses itself to the study of the Tantraloka proper.
-Since this study is limited to first three Āhnikas and does not examine other aspects than the philosophical, most of the Tantraloka re- mains practically unexplored.
+At the moment, besides Gnoli, there is only one study that addresses itself to the study of the Tantrāloka proper.
+Since this study is limited to first three Āhnikas and does not examine other aspects than the philosophical, most of the Tantrāloka re- mains practically unexplored.
 There are three other

 1. ऊर्ध्वोर्ध्वमारुह्य यदर्थतत्त्वं धीः पश्यति श्रान्तिमवेदयन्ती ।